Sterling suffers a setback as U.S. inflation lifts dollar

 * Graphic: Trade-weighted sterling since Brexit vote http://tmsnrt.rs/2hwV9Hv

-LONDON May 22 Sterling was on track for its biggest fall against the dollar in three weeks on Friday after a stronger-than-expected rise in U.S. core consumer prices in April revived bets that inflation may reach the Federal Reserve's 2 percent target.
+LONDON May 22 Sterling fell sharply against the dollar on Friday, after a stronger-than-expected rise in U.S. core consumer prices in April revived bets that inflation may reach the Federal Reserve's 2 percent target later this year.

 If the upturn continues, it could allow the Fed to consider raising interest rates later this year, providing a boost to the dollar.

-"The U.S. core inflation data has put a strong bid under the dollar," said a London-based spot trader.
+"The U.S. data is putting a strong bid under the dollar," said a London based spot trader.
 "Sterling and euro have come under pressure as a result."

 Earlier, sterling hovered near a 7-year high against a trade-weighted basket of currencies, buoyed by robust data that bolstered a view that the British economy was outperforming its peers.

-Britain's public sector budget deficit narrowed more than anticipated in April, data on Friday showed.
-Public sector net borrowing, excluding state-controlled banks, totalled 6.8 billion pounds last month, down nearly 27 percent from a year earlier and the lowest shortfall for that month since 2008.
+Britain's public sector budget deficit narrowed more than expected in April, data on Friday showed.
+Public sector net borrowing, excluding state-controlled banks, totalled 6.8 billion pounds in April, down nearly 27 percent from a year earlier and the lowest shortfall for that month since 2008.

 Economists taking part in a Reuters poll had forecast a shortfall of 8.1 billion pounds.